 Pathways to Recovery (a Madison and Dane County Initiative)

-The Madison Police Department received a three-year grant to improve public safety and health in Madison and Dane County by diverting drug-addicted individuals from the criminal justice system through a framework of treatment referral and engagement.
-The Pathways to Recovery initiative will include proactive naloxone distribution, outreach with quick responses to incidents at the emergency room, and creation of safe stations at fire stations and other public facilities to provide assistance to individuals seeking help.
-The evaluation includes technical assistance with program development, evaluation plan development and implementation, the use of evaluation results for program improvement, and a summary of evaluation results.
-The grant is funded by The Bureau of Justice Assistance from 2019-2022.
+The Madison Police Department received funding to improve public safety and health in Madison and Dane County by diverting individuals suffering from substance use from the criminal justice system through a framework of treatment referral and engagement.
+The Pathways to Recovery initiative includes proactive naloxone distribution, active outreach with responses to overdose-related incidents, and pre-arrest diversion for eligible drug-related offenses.
+UWPHI provides technical assistance with program development, evaluation plan development and implementation, the use of evaluation results for program improvement, and summary of evaluation results.

 Evaluation Staff: Goodrich (PI), Taber

-Implementation Partners: Madison Police Department, Madison Fire Department, Public Health Madison Dane County, and Dane County Department of Human Services
+Implementation Partners: Madison Police Department, Dane County Department of Human Services, Safe Communities of Madison, and Madison Fire Department

 Child & Family Health Promotion Programs